 Records of all code violations will be kept in the student's cumulative files.

-For social eligibility violations 1, 2, and 5, the athletic director and/or the administrator have the option of utilizing restorative practices in lieu of the Discipline for Code Violations outlined previously in the Code of Conduct.
+For social eligibility violations, principal and/or the administrator have the option of utilizing restorative practices in lieu of the Discipline for Code Violations outlined previously in the Code of Conduct.

 REPORTING AND INVESTIGATION OF VIOLATIONS